 With this small change in format, people had the time to get the whole picture during the silent read, then spend time only on what needed to be discussed.
 Without too much effort, the meeting went from one hour to just 20 minutes!

 This is probably the most used feature of the Coda doc.
-In fact, there's actually a bug where the "Like" count doesn't actually count the unique number of people who "Liked" the update, but rather, the number of times the button is clicked.
+In fact, for a time there was a bug where the "Like" count didn’t actually count the unique number of people who "Liked" the update, but rather, the number of times the button is clicked.
 So... people went crazy clicking the button when they really liked an update... which turned out to be a fun way to let people express support!

 Here's an outline of what you can expect: